 Pick a month or 4 solid weeks to devote to planning out the next year.
 Because of the way sales hit and just the way it works best for me, I do my planning from March 15 to April 15.

-Giving yourself a set time period (you might need more or less than the 4 weeks I recommend).
-It will help you be decisive and make a decision without homeschool planning take over your life.
+Giving yourself a set time period (you might need more or less than the 4 weeks I recommend) will help you be decisive and make a decision without homeschool planning taking over your life.

 Schedule Your Planning Time